stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Daily mail traffic summary
+## Daily Mail Traffic Summary

 The account configured as the mail system administrator _(or the ones associated to the SYSADMINS group, if specified)_ will receive a (daily) mail traffic summary of the previous day.
 The resume is built with the pflogsumm tool.

 [Return to index](Features.md#mailad-features-explained)

-## Data from deleted users is handled with extreme care
+## Data From Deleted Users Is Handled With Extreme Care

 In most mailservers when you remove a user from the system its mail storage (maildir in our case) is automatically erased.
 In our case we choose to act with more caution: the user's maildir will not be deleted instantly.